mpostol/TP/ExDataManagement/GraphicalData/README.md

 Hence, The next **problem** is how to ensure the appropriate level of abstraction, i.e. how to hide the details related to maintaining an image on the screen.
 Let's introduce two concepts here: control and rendering.
 Hiding details always leads to coming to terms with the fact that something is happening beyond our control.
 We've seen this while generating SQL queries from LINQ expressions.
 As with LINQ, we need to use a specific technology to express our considerations in a practical context backed by examples.
 I chose Windows Presentation Foundation (the more familiar-sounding abbreviation WPF), but I will try not to lose the generality of the discussion.
 A discussion of WPF requires a separate course, and we will stay as close as possible to issues related to the practice of using the CSharp language.

-### What is control?
+To stay close to any programming language we need to focus our discussion on types.
+Returning to the question of what is the control in programming language.
+Now, only one answer looks feasible, namely, It is a type that encapsulates user interface functionality and is used in client-side applications.
+This type has associated shape and responsibility to be used on the graphical user interface.
+In other words, by design, a control is a class.
+There are a bunch of derived classes inherited from it, for example, the `Button` class.
 It is a type that encapsulates user interface functionality and is used in client-side applications.
 This type has associated shape and responsibility to be used on the graphical user interface.
-A Control is a base class used in .NET applications, and the MSDN documentation explains it in detail.
-There is a bunch of derived classes that inherit from it, for example, Button.

 ## Sample Program